-However, over the years I've tried many recipes for pesto using avocado and basil, and finally I came up with my own that I absolutely love and make quite frequently.
+And while I enjoy Chef Chloe's recipe, I can never eat very much of it because it's quite rich.
+Over the years I've tried many pasta sauce recipes featuring avocado and basil, and I finally came up with my own that I absolutely love and make quite frequently.

 - Fresh garlic

 - Fresh basil leaves

 - Hemp seeds: For a nutty flavor.
 If you don't need to make this dish nut-free, you can substitute an equal amount of pine nuts or walnuts.

 - Nutritional yeast: This seasoning provides a savory, cheesy flavor.
 I love it in tofu scramble and on popcorn.

 When shopping for avocados, I've found that it's best to choose ones that have a little piece of the stem still attached.
 If the stem is missing, don't buy it.

 Most likely you will be purchasing avocados that are unripe, which is a good thing.
 Simply let them ripen on your kitchen counter for a few days.

 When the avocado starts to feel a little soft when gently squeezed, try to pull out the stem.
 If the stem comes out with no resistance, check the color of the small circle under the stem: